YMsyaraf/NanoDir-Termbox/README.md

 ![Artboard 1](https://github.com/user-attachments/assets/4e59e66f-c6a9-407a-a082-03cc866b4ae9)

+## NOTE
+This project already abandoned.
+For windows, its better use with Cygwin

 # NanoDir

 **NanoDir** is a terminal-based file manager designed for efficiency and simplicity.
 It offers cross-platform compatibility and a user-friendly interface.